-- refuses to drink, and is weeing less often (if your baby has fewer than half the usual number of wet nappies, see a doctor)
+- refuses to drink, and is weeing less often (if your child has fewer than half the usual number of wet nappies, see a doctor)

-- complains of a stiff neck, persistent headache or light hurting his eyes
+- complains of a stiff neck, persistent headache or light hurting her eyes

 - vomits persistently, or has frequent bouts of diarrhoea